What makes a great StoryWalk?

 4. An effective display

 If your institution has the funds, a permanent display is a great way to hang up a walk.
+Pannier Graphics, for example, has some wonderful Storywalk frames at affordable prices.
 However, sometimes doing something a bit different can also be really fun and exciting.
-Not only is it possible to hang up a storybook walk on a wall or fence, there are also options for “no-hang” walks.
+Not only is it possible to hang up a Storywalk on a wall or fence, there are also options for “no-hang” walks.
 These alterative walks are great for a quick walk with little preparation.
-A storybook walk does not need to break the bank.
+A Storywalk does not need to break the bank.

 Isn’t it time that you created your first storybook walk?